GayathriKomma/delta-demo2/README.md

 # delta-demo2
-This is a second tutorial
+This is a second tutorial.
+# name
+Gayathri